Kostaszero/taskflow-nithin/README.md

 ## What I'd Do With More Time

-These aren't things I didn't think of — they're deliberate cuts to stay within the intended scope.
+These aren't things I didn't think of, they're deliberate cuts to stay within the intended scope.

 **Highest priority:**
 - **Real-time updates** — WebSocket-based task sync so changes made by one user are immediately visible to others on the same project.
 The architecture is already set up for it; the missing piece is the connection layer.